When You're Gone (Bryan Adams song): Background and release

 "When You're Gone" was written by Bryan Adams and Eliot Kennedy during production of the former's eighth studio album On a Day Like Today (1998).
 Adams initially sought American musician Sheryl Crow to perform the song as a duet, but did not receive a response from her.
 He unexpectedly encountered Melanie C inside a hotel elevator in Los Angeles, where he asked her to appear on "When You're Gone".
 Adams first met Melanie C on British music chart television show Top of the Pops (TOTP), during the Spice Girls' performance of their 1996 song "Wannabe".
 The song was recorded at the Warehouse Studio in Vancouver, Canada, from June to August 1998, with Adams and Bob Rock handling production.
 Kennedy recorded Melanie C's vocals and sent them to the Canadian studio where Adams worked from, to be inserted into the song.

 "When You're Gone" was first released on radio airplay in Europe before being distributed as a single on November 30, 1998.
+The following month, on December 23, a CD single was issued in Japan.
 In the United States, A&M Records serviced the song to contemporary hit radio on March 2, 1999.
-"When You're Gone" is Melanie C's debut single since becoming the first member of the Spice Girls to begin a solo career, and is Adams' second single from On a Day Like Today.
+"When You're Gone" is Melanie C's first appearance on a single since beginning a solo career, and is Adams' second single from On a Day Like Today.
 In 2005, Adams recorded a duet of "When You're Gone" with Canadian-American actress Pamela Anderson for his compilation album titled Anthology (2005).
 He phoned Anderson five times to convince her to record the song, as the latter initially thought she was being Punk'd.
 In July 2022, Adams and Melanie C released a new version of "When You're Gone" from Classic Pt II, the former's album containing re-recorded songs.